contentauth/c2pa-python/docs/working-stores.md

 ```

 - `active_manifest`: The URI label of the most recent manifest.
 This is typically the one to inspect first.
 - `manifests`: A dictionary of all manifests in the store, keyed by their URI label.
-Assets that have been re-signed or that contain ingredient history may have multiple manifests.
+Re-signed assets, or assets that contain ingredient history, may have multiple manifests.
 - Within each manifest: `assertions` contain the provenance statements, `ingredients` list source materials, and `signature_info` provides details about who signed and when.

 The SDK also provides convenience methods to avoid manual JSON parsing: